MarneeDear/blog/web-stuff/saturn.md

 `use_cas` takes two arguments:

-* `casServerUrlBase` -- your CAS servers authentication URL.
+* `casServerUrlBase` -- your CAS server's authentication URL.
 In my case I am using my University's CAS server known as `webauth`.
 * `state` -- `ApplicationState` defined in Saturn [here](https://github.com/SaturnFramework/Saturn/blob/master/src/Saturn/Application.fs).
 In the `application` computation expression, the state is automatically passed to the method.